mittelmark/oowidgets/tutorial.md

 The approach we used until now can be as well called **public inheritance**.
 Our new widgets expose all commands of the widgets from which they are derived.
-Sometimes you however you like to use **private inheritance** were you would like to expose only an limited amount of functionality of the underlying widget.
+Sometimes you however you like to use **private inheritance** were you would like to expose only a limited amount of functionality of the underlying widget.
 You can achieve this by overwriting the `unknown` method to create an error in your new class.
 Do give an example we create a create a class ::flash::FlashButton  which only has the flash, configure and cget